 I/O fencing is required on Linux nodes in order to protect data integrity of the filesystems in the cluster.
-The cxfs_client software automatically detects the world wide port names (WWPNs) of any supported host bus adapters (HBAs) for Linux nodes that are connected to a switch that is configured in the cluster database.
-These HBAs are available for fencing.
+The cxfs_client software automatically detects the

 Start/Stop cxfs_client for Linux

 The cxfs_client service will be invoked automatically during normal system startup and shutdown procedures.
 This script starts and stops the cxfs_client daemon.